8 Safest Password Managers with Multifactor Authentication

 - Physical device – A physical device provides something only you have, which makes it harder for someone else to pretend they’re you.

-- Voice call – This type of authentication requires a user to speak a unique code or phrase to a representative, who will then verify this with the user’s phone number.
+- Voice call – This type of authentication requires a user to speak a unique code or phrase to a representative, who will verify this with the user’s phone number.

 - Email – An email with a one-time use code is sent to the user’s inbox, which they must enter before proceeding with their session.